joergboe/testframework/doc/manpage.md

 ## Accepted Environment
+- TTRO_propertyFiles - A space separated list with property files which are sourced before the test collection execution starts.

 ## Debug and Verbose
 The testframe may print verbose information and debug information or both.
 The verbosity may be enabled with command line options.